 You can find any number of resources out there to explain why goal setting is important to success, so I’m not going to spend my time trying to convince you.
 Instead, I want to look at how to incorporate goal setting into the Journaling for Entrepreneurs process.

-Instead, let’s discuss how you can set up your own goal journal without having to purchase a special notebook or how-to book.
+So, let’s discuss how you can set up your own goal journal without having to purchase a special notebook or how-to book.
 The beauty of creating your own notebook is you can set it up to fit you.